-A common pitfall with the Raspberry Pi board is that the display connected to the HDMI port must be connected and powered before booting the raspberry Pi.
+A common pitfall with the Raspberry Pi board is that the display connected to the HDMI port must be connected and powered before booting the Raspberry Pi.
 Otherwise, the HDMI output will not be activated.
-Take special care to sure the HDMI connector is physically inserted all the way into the Pi, especially with the new Micro HDMI connectors on the Raspberry Pi Model 4B.
+Take special care to ensure the HDMI connector is physically inserted all the way into the Pi, especially with the new micro-HDMI connectors on the Raspberry Pi Model 4B and newer.

-Note: Because the Raspberry Pi 4B has two HDMI ports, some HDMI commands can be applied to either port.
-You can use the syntax <command>:<port>, where port is either 0 or 1, to specify which port the setting should apply to.
+Note: Because the Raspberry Pi 4B and newer have two HDMI ports, some HDMI commands can be applied to either port.
+You can use the syntax <command>:<port>, where <port> is either 0 or 1, to specify which port the setting should apply to.
 If no port is specified, the default is 0.
 If you specify a port number on a command that doesn't require one, the port is ignored.